-Designees are responsible for the implementation of the department's Affirmative Action Plan at their facility/work location.
+Designees are responsible for the implementation of the College's Affirmative Action Plan at their institution.
 Each designee is directly accountable to the College's Affirmative Action Officer for matters relating to affirmative action.

 The duties of Affirmative Action Designees include, but are not limited to: